 The road to faith will be slow since your trust would have been destroyed by someone who betrayed you.
 It’s okay, you will slowly fit the pieces of the puzzle one by one.
 First, try to have faith in yourself by not judging yourself too harshly or holding yourself responsible.

 Then, identify people who win your confidence while gradually detaching yourself from those you don’t get a good vibe from.
 Respect your instincts.
 Whatever you do, keep yourself at the center since there is no better way to heal a betrayed heart than to practice self-love.

 Betrayal or disloyalty can be life-altering.
-But the choice is up to you whether you want to emerge stronger and wiser from it or if you want to wallow in self-pity, paint the rest of the world in the same brush and don’t deprive yourself of the love and friendship you richly deserve.
+But the choice is up to you whether you want to emerge stronger and wiser from it or if you want to wallow in self-pity, and paint the rest of the world with the same brush.
+Don’t deprive yourself of the love and friendship you richly deserve.
 Choose wisely.

 You should definitely communicate what you feel to the person who betrayed you.
 Let him or her know the hurt that his or her actions have caused.
 Figure out the reasons why they let you down and judge if they deserve a second chance.

 The ultimate betrayal in a relationship is having an affair with someone your partner knows.
 Letting your partner down in a crucial moment in their life is also a very hurtful and insensitive thing to do.